 CPU, RAM, and GPU upgrades cannot be done on any console, since these components are soldered down.

-Thermal upgrades can be used on Nintendo 64 consoles and later, PlayStation 2 and later, and any Xbox model.
+Thermal upgrades can be performed on Nintendo 64 and later, PlayStation 2 and later, and any Xbox model.

 Dust can be cleaned out of any console.